The Golden Rocket

 "The Golden Rocket" is a 1950 single by Hank Snow.
 "The Golden Rocket" was his follow-up release to "I'm Movin' On", and spent two weeks on the Country & Western Best Seller list and a total of twenty-three weeks on the chart.

+The song likely references the Golden Rocket, a proposed passenger train of the Rock Island Railroad.